Effective July 2020

-These guidelines are currently being reviewed and will remain in effect until new guidance is published in 2020.
-They should be considered as recommendations for best practice and are not enforceable except in regards to the Academy/CDR Code of Ethics for the Nutrition and Dietetics Profession.
-Individual practitioners are advised to review the Code of Ethics, as well as consult experts in their area regarding the legal and regulatory issues specific to their location of practice.
-A list of resources relating to dietary supplements are included below.
+The "Guidelines Regarding the Recommendation and Sale of Dietary Supplements," which had previously been in effect have been updated and replaced with newer guidance.
+The current "Guidance Regarding the Recommendation and Sale of Dietary Supplements" should be considered as recommendations for best practice.
+Individual practitioners are advised to review the Academy/CDR Code of Ethics for the Nutrition and Dietetics Profession, as well as consult experts in their area regarding the legal and regulatory issues specific to their location of practice.

 - Position of the Academy of Nutrition and Dietetics: Micronutrient Supplementation